Privacy Notice Bitvavo

 5. Legal Bases for Processing your Information

-Bitvavo only processes your personal data for a specified purpose and based on a legal ground, such as your (explicit) consent or if necessary for the execution of an agreement with you or in your interest, to comply with a legal obligation or to protect a legitimate interest.
+Bitvavo only processes your personal data for a specified purpose and based on a legal ground, such as your consent or when necessary for the execution of an agreement with you, to comply with a legal obligation or to protect a legitimate interest.

 |Section & Purpose of Processing||Legal Bases for Processing|